Marriage License Requirements:

 parent, or parent or person awarded custody by a competent court.
 The

-required consent must be given personally before Judge Swift or a deputy
+required consent must be given personally before Judge Fredericka or a deputy

 clerk.
 If the male applicant is under 18 years of age or the female

 applicant is under 16 years of age, they must also have the consent of the